Bryan Clauson: Legacy

 The Bryan Clauson Classic, known as the Driven2SaveLives BC39 presented by NOS Energy for commercial reasons, is held during the NASCAR meeting at the Indianapolis Motor Speedway.
 This event promotes organ donation through registration, and carries his car number, 39, as the race distance.
 It is a two-night United States Auto Club NOS Midget Championship race.
 Originally run for the 25th Brickyard 400, the event was moved to the week after the NASCAR meeting in 2021 in order to avoid a date clash with the Knoxville Nationals.
+The race is now a September race.

 In 2018, Clauson was elected on the first ballot into the National Sprint Car Hall of Fame.

 On May 19, 2021, the NTT IndyCar Series announced that the driver who qualifies on pole for the inaugural Big Machine Music City Grand Prix in Nashville, Tennessee, will receive the Bryan Clauson Trophy, awarded to highlight the event's partnership with Tennessee Donor Services to raise awareness for organ and tissue donation.
 The race sponsor, Big Machine Label Group, was Clauson's sponsor.